 Yes.
 Following the first West Virginia pilot, multiple independent technology firms were engaged to vet the Voatz system.
-A reputable pen-testing company was engaged to conduct penetration testing on the system.
-Security Innovation was engaged to inspect the source code of the Voatz smartphone application for both iOS and Android.
-A public HackerOne program has been engaged to continuously analyze and test the implementation of the blockchain network and the mobile applications.
+Reputable security companies was engaged to conduct penetration testing on the system and to inspect the source code of the Backend Systems and the Voatz smartphone application for both iOS and Android.
+A public bug bounty program has been engaged to continuously analyze and test the implementation of the blockchain network and the mobile applications.

 Additionally, tools provided by Comodo/HackerGuardian and Qualys SSL labs were used to conduct vulnerability scans and SSL testing.